 Rachel first became involved with the Fund whilst working in south-west Queensland, where she was quickly inspired by the Fund's founders.She has since been an active campaigner and supporter of the Fund, dedicating significant amounts of her spare time to the pursuit of sustainable land management and restoration practices, the conservation of native fauna and working to ensure its existence in the future.

 Kevin Bradley (Director and CEO)

 Kat Lutz (Manager – Charleville Bilby Experience)

 Kat completed her Bachelor of Veterinary Science degree at The University of Queensland before moving to Charleville for work.
 Her interest in species in need led her to the Charleville Bilby Experience as the logical next career move.
 She places a high priority on educating visitors about the bilbies and other native animals She believes it is paramount to give as many kids as possible the opportunity to see these endangered animals.

-Peggy Mucci (Projects officer)
+Peggy Mucci (Projects officer - part-time)

 Peggy Mucci has extensive experience working with wildlife and people.
 She has held professional positions as a wildlife carer/animal keeper, as a ranger, and as a designer and coordinator of educational programs.
 She has also worked as an environmental consultant and as an event coordinator.
 She currently serves as a projects officer for the Zoo and Aquarium Association of Australasia and in this role she has, for many years, coordinated the zoo presence at Threatened Species Day, each September across eastern Australia.